epangelias/paracelsus/README.md

 - [ ] Create steps in readme below
 - [ ] Customizable select boxes, for bai
 - [ ] Fix type errors
+- [ ] Fix error on ai streaming in deployment